01builders/ev-abci/modules/migrationmngr/README.md

 ## Introduction

-The `migrationmngr` module is a specialized module for orchestrating a one-time, coordinated transition of the chain's consensus participants.
-It is designed to migrate a standard proof-of-stake (PoS) validator set to a new topology, which can be either a single-sequencer setup or a sequencer-and-attester network.
-This is a fundamental component for evolving the chain from a sovereign Cosmos chain to a rollup.
+The `migrationmngr` module orchestrates a one-time, coordinated transition of the chain's consensus participants.
+It supports:

-The migration is designed to be robust and safe, with mechanisms to handle different scenarios, including whether the chain has active IBC connections.
+- Staying on CometBFT with a single validator when `stay_on_comet = true` (still a Cosmos SDK chain, not a rollup), or
+- Halting after migration when `stay_on_comet = false` to force a binary switch (e.g., to Evolve).

 ## Initiating a Migration

-The migration process is not automatic; it must be explicitly triggered by a governance proposal.
+The migration process is not automatic, it must be explicitly triggered by a governance proposal.
 This ensures that the chain's stakeholders have approved the transition.

 The proposal must contain a `MsgMigrateToEvolve` message.
+If you set `stay_on_comet = true`, the chain will not halt after the migration completes and will continue running on CometBFT with a single validator.

 ### `MsgMigrateToEvolve`